afcowie/EngineeringNotes/FeynmanShuttleReliability.markdown

 solved.

    A list of some of the problems follows.
-Those followed by an asterisk (*) are probably solved:
+Those followed by an asterisk (\*) are probably solved:

-   1.Turbine blade cracks in high pressure fuel turbopumps (HPFTP).
+1. Turbine blade cracks in high pressure fuel turbopumps (HPFTP).
 (May have been solved.)

-   2.Turbine blade cracks in high pressure oxygen turbopumps (HPOTP).
+2. Turbine blade cracks in high pressure oxygen turbopumps (HPOTP).

-   3.Augmented Spark Igniter (ASI) line rupture.*
+3. Augmented Spark Igniter (ASI) line rupture.\*

-   4.Purge check valve failure.*
+4. Purge check valve failure.\*

-   5.ASI chamber erosion.*
+5. ASI chamber erosion.\*

-   6.HPFTP turbine sheet metal cracking.
+6. HPFTP turbine sheet metal cracking.

-   7.HPFTP coolant liner failure.*
+7. HPFTP coolant liner failure.\*

-   8.Main combustion chamber outlet elbow failure.*
+8. Main combustion chamber outlet elbow failure.\*

-   9.Main combustion chamber inlet elbow weld offset.*
+9. Main combustion chamber inlet elbow weld offset.\*

-  10.HPOTP subsynchronous whirl.*
+10. HPOTP subsynchronous whirl.\*

-  11.Flight acceleration safety cutoff system (partial failure in a redundant system).*
+11. Flight acceleration safety cutoff system (partial failure in a redundant system).\*

-  12.Bearing spalling (partially solved).
+12. Bearing spalling (partially solved).

-  13.A vibration at 4,000 Hertz making some engines inoperable, etc.
+13. A vibration at 4,000 Hertz making some engines inoperable, etc.

    Many of these solved problems are the early difficulties of a new design, for 13 of them occurred in the first 125,000 seconds and only